TsaorKG/obj-loader/docs/README.md

 ### Solution 1
  The first solution of this project is using C++ and OpenGL library to load and show the 3D object based on an OBJ file.
+Find out the code [here](https://github.com/GabrielWal/RV-2017-2018/tree/master/OBJLoader)

 ### Solution 2
  The second solution of this project is using javascript and WebGL library in order to load and show in the browser a 3D object based on an OBJ file.
 This solution is actually using WebGL through the babylonjs Library.
 Find out more about babylonjs [here](https://www.babylonjs.com/)

-To try out our browser OBJ loader [click here](https://gabrielwal.github.io/RV-2017-2018/loader.html)
+Try out our browser OBJ loader [here](https://gabrielwal.github.io/RV-2017-2018/loader.html)

 To have an example of a vertex representation [click here](https://gabrielwal.github.io/RV-2017-2018/triangle.html)

+## Project 2

+Coming soon..